RedMule: A Mixed-Precision Matrix-Matrix Operation Engine for Flexible and Energy-Efficient On-Chip Linear Algebra and TinyML Training Acceleration: Architecture

-$\mathbf{X}$ and $\mathbf{W}$ elements are propagated into both the \gls{fma} and the \gls{fncomp} modules.
-Depending on the desired $\circ$ operation, a multiplexer selects the result of either the \gls{fma} or the \gls{fncomp}, while the clock gating module shown in Fig.~\ref{fig:datapath}b freezes the input operands of one module or the other so that there is no switching activity in the unused module.
-The $\mathbf{Y}$ element is propagated to the \gls{fma} in the first stage and is also directly sent to the input of the second stage, containing a fully combinational \gls{fncomp} module.
-This architectural solution guarantees the execution of all the operations listed in Table~\ref{tab:gemmops-table} with a compact architectural implementation, in which we duplicate just what is strictly needed.
+In each \gls{ce}, the $\mathbf{Y}$ element is propagated to the \gls{fma} unit in the first stage and is also directly connected to the input of the second stage of the \gls{ce}.
+The second stage of each \gls{ce} allows the $\star$ operation selection and contains a fully combinational \gls{fncomp} module.
+The output multiplexer allows choosing the output of the second stage \gls{fncomp}, in case of \gls{gemmop}, or that of the first stage \gls{fma} if a simple \gls{gemm} operation is performed.
+The proposed architectural solution guarantees the execution of all the operations listed in Table~\ref{tab:gemmops-table} with a compact implementation, in which we add just what is strictly needed.